In Kyoto, the light was failing me, or maybe it was the other way around.

 But I kept going.
 I devoured books, took courses, wandered through galleries.
 I remember struggling with getting sharp images – how holding the camera, setting the right shutter speed and aperture felt like juggling with glass.
 When I finally nailed it, I read with delight that you could use motion blur, too, to tell a different kind of story.

 And yet, that evening in Kyoto, with nothing to show for the day, the voice of doubt returned.
 The sun was setting.
 My feet hurt, and I was growing hungry.
-Perhaps it was time I called it a day.
+Perhaps it was time I called it quits.

 I set up near a backdrop I’d scouted earlier and waited.